Package-level declarations

 The ProcessingInstruction interface represents a processing instruction; that is, a Node which embeds an instruction targeting a specific application but that can be ignored by any other applications which don't recognize the instruction.

-The Text interface represents a text Node in a DOM tree.
+The Text interface represents a text node in a DOM tree.

 The TreeWalker object represents the nodes of a document subtree and a position within them.